Credit: Boundary Ranch

 2. Enjoy Harvest Lights at Calgary Corn Maze

-This amazing corn maze is one of the favourite things to do in the Calgary area in the fall.
-Along with the 11-acre maze, you can also enjoy other fall activities here, such as the incredible pumpkin festival every weekend in October, or the Flashlight Nights which give you a chance to experience the maze at night, or the petting zoo, face painting, and loads of other things to do here.
-You can easily spend an afternoon enjoying the fresh air and fall fun.
-This fall you can enjoy all the fun of the farmyard as the whole farm remains open while becoming colourfully lit with thousands of lights under the evening sky.
+This amazing corn maze is one of my favourite things to do in the Calgary area in the fall.
+Along with the maze, you can also enjoy other fall activities here, such as the incredible pumpkin festival every weekend in October, which gives you a chance to experience the maze at night, the petting zoo, face painting, and loads of other things to do here.

 Address: 284022 Township Rd 224, Rocky View County